World Council of Churches (WCC)

 - A September 2016 joint statement with the National Council of Churches (NCC) defended discriminatory BDS campaigns and called on the US government to “reconsider” its military aid package to Israel.
-The statement further claimed that Israel “cannot keep an entire people subject to pressure and violence for many years and not expect a violent reaction.”
+The statement further justified Palestinian violence because Israel “cannot keep an entire people subject to pressure and violence for many years and not expect a violent reaction.”